gladisor/Reinforcement-Learning-Applied-To-Metamaterial-Design/README.md

-# Supression of Total Scattering Cross Section using Reinforcement Learning
+# Reinforcement Learning Applied To Metamaterial Design

 <p>Our aim in this research is to use reinforcement learning to design a broadband acoustic cloak through inverse design.
 For more information on the project you can view our presentations:</p>